 The Thompson Y-DNA is documented in appendix I of the book "The Covenanter's Quest."
 This profile has been confirmed by matches from John Harvey Thompson and Elisha Thompson descendants as well.
 The Y-DNA profiles match for Cecil Thompson (John Harvey Thompson descendant), Jeff Thompson (descended from Elisha Thompson's son Elisha), Charles Gregory Thompson descended from Elisha Thompson's son William, and Ron Thompson (descended from Elisha Thompson's son James).
 These y-dna profiles are -4 of 37 marker match to descendants from Henry Thompson of Yorkshire, England who was married to Elizabeth Hammell, the first cousin of Rebecca Van Meteren.
 So both documentation and dna evidence connects the same Scottish and Dutch lines.
 James Ronald Thompson also did a cousin finder test which is valid for both male and females through 5th cousins.
 These test results confirmed 4th cousin matches for James Ronald Thompson, Lee Henry Estep who descends from Nehemiah Thompson, and Pat Brawner Schiro who is descended from Elisha Thompson's daughter Nancy who married William Gentry.
 So if anyone wants to confirm a relationship to this Thompson line the DNA tests are available for comparison.
 There are several lines of Thompsons who are related to this family but who remain unlocated.

 Although many attempts have been made to locate descendants from the brothers of William Thompson, none have been identified.
-But from family finder dna matches it appears that their families have been wrongly included as members of the family of William Thompson and Nancy Jackson of Russell County, Virginia.
-So the only proven Thompson descendants are those who descend from William Thompson and Susannah Fields Thompson through their son James Fields Thompson.
+It appeared from autosomal dna matches that the descendants from William Thompson and Nancy Jackson of Russell County, Va. were the same line and the y-dna tests indicate that their profiles match at 12 and 25 markers but their common ancestor is much further back and lived in Scotland.
+The only proven Thompson descendants from our line are those who descend from William Thompson and Susannah Fields Thompson through their son James Fields Thompson.
 There were sons John, Joseph, Henry, and William whose descendants have never been located.
 They also appear to have disappeared into West Virginia.
 Because of the faulty research and the reluctance of researchers to admit errors it appears that the only way these descendants will be identified is by a y-dna match to the three Thompson descendants from James Fields Thompson and wife Nancy Pack Thompson.
 The descendants from Cornelius Thompson appear to have gone to Hampshire County, West Virginia where their Van Meteren cousins and Isaac Hite Sr. owned property.

 The Thompson raw data file from descendants James Ronald Thompson and Lee Henry Estep have been uploaded to the gedmatch.com web site.
 You can go to that site and do comparisons of the Thompson chromosome patterns to those of others who have uploaded to that site.
 The number of James Ronald Thompson's file is f188390.
 The number for Lee Henry Estep's file is f198176.
 The Thompson family ged file is identified as number 1337283.